rescript-lang/rescript-compiler/slides/Haskell_meetup.md

 - *extensible* language by extension points and attributes.
   - No re-inventing a new language needed
 -  *expressive* type system to model different  paradigms in Javascript
-  - Structual typing (model JavaScript Objects)
+  - Structural typing (model JavaScript Objects)
   - Polymorphic variants (model Event handler)
   - Label and optional arguments (model JSON configuration)